 This potato salad is the mother of a good friend, and thus I originally named this recipe in her honour, calling it Mrs Brodie’s Potato Salad.

-It was one such conversation we had post Christmas that her mum’s potato salad came up, a potato salad that is on the Brodie family Christmas menu every year.
-Once I heard how it was made, I knew that this potato salad was one that would stand out from the crowd of thousands – millions – of potato salad recipes “out there” in the world wide web.
+The very first time I heard how Mrs Brodie makes her potato salad, I instantly knew that this potato salad was one that would stand out from the crowd of thousands – millions – of potato salad recipes “out there” in the world wide web.

-When I first read the recipe I thought the raw onion in it would be too sharp but you can’t taste onion at all once it has melded in with the Potato Salad Dressing.
+When I first saw this recipe I thought the raw onion in it would be too sharp but you can’t taste onion at all once it has melded in with the Potato Salad Dressing.
 It balances out the creaminess of the dressing and you can hardly tell there is onion in it.

 This potato salad will last 4 to 5 days in the fridge, and it just gets better.
 I highly recommend making it the day before if you can, or at the very least a few hours before serving to give the flavours a chance to develop.

 I hope this does Mrs Brodie’s recipe justice.
 I’m sure she’d love to hear any feedback – I’ll definitely pass them on! – Nagi x